Ecuador & Galapagos

 *This card must be presented for both legs of round-trip flights

-$100 per person -Galápagos National Park Fee (paid upon arrival in the islands)
+$200 per adult/ age 12 and over / $100 per child under age 12 -Galápagos National Park Fee (paid upon arrival in the islands)

 *Have cash in USD in hand upon arrival.

-$5-10 per person -Isabela Island Entrance Fee (paid upon arrival to Isabela Island)
+$5-10 per person -Isabela Island Entrance Fee (paid upon arrival by boat to Isabela Island)

 Travel Insurance Requirements

 ↠ We advise all travelers to purchase comprehensive travel insurance covering all costs associated with their trip.
 Adios Adventure Travel does not refund any portion of any payment for any reason including but not limited to, financial loss due to strikes, government actions, war, a national or global crises of any kind, evacuation and treatments for medical emergencies, delays, air or ground ambulance services, and repatriation.
 Adios Adventure Travel & its representatives and partners do not insure trips.
 If you don't arrive as scheduled or if you depart early, there is no refund for any portion of your trip, for any reason.
-Adios Adventure Travel and it's partners and affiliates do not offer any refunds for any reason.
 The only option to recover any of your investment is to file a claim with your insurance provider.
 We will gladly assist with any documents needed.

 ↠ You are free to choose any travel insurance provider including, but not limited to: